nyorain/vil/docs/stash.md

 in these command hooks:

 idea 1:
-- in each CommandHookRecord, store for each relevant ds (usecd by hooked cmd) the current updateCounter
+- in each CommandHookRecord, store for each relevant ds (used by hooked cmd) the current updateCounter
 - on submission: when there is a CommandHookRecord we could use, check if the updateCounter for all relevant descriptorSets (used by hooked command)